deepinsight/insightface/challenges/cvpr23-fas-wild/README.md

 3) The top-3 winners are required to submit the code for the entire method, ensuring reproducibility of the results and compliance with all contest rules, otherwise the score will be disqualified.

+## Evaluation

+### Evaluation Criteria

+For the performance evaluation, we selected the recently standardized ISO/IEC 30107-3 metrics: Attack Presentation Classification Error Rate (APCER), Normal/Bona Fide Presentation Classification Error Rate (NPCER/BPCER) and Average Classification Error Rate (ACER) as the evaluation metric, in which APCER and BPCER/NPCER are used to measure the error rate of fake or live samples, respectively.
+Additionally, Area Under Curve(AUC) is defined as the area under the ROC curve, and the value range is generally between 0.5 and 1.
+The AUC value is used as the evaluation criterion because in many cases the ROC curve does not clearly indicate which classifier performs better, and as a value, a classifier with a larger AUC performs better.

 ## Dataset

 ### Rules